 We work closely with your primary care veterinarian.
 Once through the initial, critical phases of care, there may be additional follow up appointments we recommend making with them.
 Therefore, we will also be giving them daily updates on your pet’s condition and will send them an in-depth referral report once your animal leaves our hospital.

 We encourage hospital visits.
 If you are interested in visiting your hospitalized pet, please contact us and our doctors will coordinate visitation.
 Although there are some exceptions, visitation is not recommended for days that your pet is scheduled for a procedure.

 When your pet is ready to go home, we will provide written discharge instructions, which will outline your animal’s condition, remaining concerns, what to monitor for and how to care for your pet during recovery at home.
 We will also make recommendations for further tests or procedures as indicated.

 We will provide an estimate of the approximate costs for the initial diagnostics, treatment, and therapy we’ve discussed with you.
-A deposit of 50% of the initial estimate is due at the time of hospitalization and the remaining portion is expected at hospital discharge.
+A deposit for a portion of the initial estimate is due at the time of hospitalization and the remaining portion is expected at hospital discharge.
 As a patient’s condition changes or various test results become available, the initial plan may require adjustment.
 We will notify you when the medical costs reach approximately 75% of the initial estimate and review the reasons behind additional costs if required.
-We certainly understand that the cost of medical care can be a concern.
-We offer a payment plan, called CareCredit, which provides funds, interest-free for 6 months.
-If you are interested in applying for such a program, please notify our reception staff.